rahulguptta/FraudulentTransactions/README.md

 ## Introduction

-- A self Logistic regression classifier is created manually.
-The performance of this classifier has been Compared with the inbuilt Logistic regression classifier.
+- FRAUDULENT TRANSACTIONS is a case of imbalanced dataset.
+Imbalanced dataset are the dataset where the presence of once class is very high compared to the second class.
+For example spame data for email.

+- The issue with imbalanced data is that most of the classification algorithms are designed for approximately equal sample of both classes.

+- For example if we take case of credit card transanctions, maximum 4-5 out of 100 will be fraud.
+In this case if I do nothing still the accuracy for zero lable is 96% which is very high.

-- The dataset for this project is "Heart Failure Prediction Dataset" downloaded from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
+- Some classifiers are created in this project for FRAUDULENT TRANSACTIONS and compared.
+The dataset used for this project is downloaded from [Kaggle](https://www.kaggle.com/datasets/vardhansiramdasu/fraudulent-transactions-prediction).

-- The goal of the classifier is predicting if a person has heart disease or not based on the features like Obesity, Cholesterol level, Blood Suger, Age, Sex and so on.

-- The outflow of the project is as:
+- Outline of the Project is

-    a.
-Overview of the data
+    - General overview of the data
+    - Visualization
+    - Issues with the Default classifier
+    - Classification using resampling
+        - Resampling

-    b.
-Visualization
+        - Visualization

-    c.
-Data Processing

-    d.
-Classifier Modeling

-    e.
-Classifier using Scikit learn

-    f.
-Comparison And conclusion
+        - Model pipeline
+        - Classificassion
+        - Results
+    - Conclusion

 ## Overview of the data